Education and Research in Germany

 National Reports on Education

 The national reports on education present a major empirical review which covers the entire German education system.
 Published every two years, each report provides indicator-based information about the general conditions, features, results and output of education processes.
 The reports are jointly commissioned by the Standing Conference of the Ministers of Education and Cultural Affairs (KMK) and the Federal Ministry of Education and Research (BMBF).
+The reports 2018 and 2020 are available in German language only (as of January 2021).

 2016 report summary